Results of National Youth Risk Behavior Survey

 “These tragic disparities call for accelerated action by public health and education agencies, communities, and families to protect the lives of lesbian, gay and bisexual youth.
 Connectedness-or social bonds-to peers, teachers, schools or community organizations is key to protecting the health of these adolescents.
 Students will succeed if they know they matter, and feel safe and supported socially, emotionally, and physically.
 Solutions may not be simple, but we can talk action to build support for lesbian, gay and bisexual youth at multiple levels.”
 4

-Results of the SAMHSA’s National Survey on Drug Use and Health “LGB: Substance Use and Abuse and Mental Illness”
+Results of the 2019 SAMHSA’s National Survey on Drug Use and Health: Lesbian, Gay, and Bisexual (LGB) Adults

 If you are part of the LGBTQ community, you are not alone.
 Even though you may sometimes face fear, hatred, and prejudice in school, with friends, in the community, and even possibly in your own homes, you must never lose hope.
 Do not let the actions of the unaccepting take the joy out of your life.
 Some excellent organizations are available to you that can provide support and links to services.
 Our Resources page will direct you to some of these organizations, as well as to a 24/7 Crisis Lifeline, Chatlines, Text Line and Youth Talk-Line.